alan-turing-institute/data-safe-haven/docs/roles/researcher/snippets/04_using_dsvm.partial.md

 ### {{musical_keyboard}} Keyboard mapping

-When you access the Data Science desktop you are actually connecting through "the cloud" to another computer - via a few intermediate computers/servers that monitor and maintain the security of the SRE.
+When you access the SRD you are actually connecting through the cloud to another computer - via a few intermediate computers/servers that monitor and maintain the security of the SRE.

 ```{caution}
 You may find that the keyboard mapping on your computer is not the same as the one in the SRE.